|Last updated 1 July 2021|

 Bristol Britannias busy outside summer holiday seasons.
 With the

-Monarch Airlines' first Australian service was flown by Britannia G-ANCH arriving at Adelaide Airport 21 November 1968.
+Monarch Airlines sent Britannia G-ANCH on a proving flight along the Australia route, arriving at Adelaide Airport 21 November 1968.
+The inaugural fortnightly Monarch scheduled courier service departed Luton on 18 December 1968 in Britannia G-ANCF, refuelling stops at Kuwait, Bombay, Singapore and Darwin.
+G-ANCF with large cargo door had just been purchased from British Eagle's liquidators and was to fly the majority of Australian courier runs over the next seven years.
 The bright yellow Monarch Britannias became a regular sight at Adelaide, usually G-ANCE, G-ANCF, G-AOVH or G-AOVT.
-For political and operational reasons (adverse upper winds), the Monarch Britannias routinely routed clear of Indonesian airspace by crossing the Indian Ocean to the south via RAF Gan in the Maldives, Cocos Island and Perth.
+For political and operational reasons (adverse upper winds), the Monarch Britannias routinely routed clear of Indonesian airspace by crossing the Indian Ocean to the south via RAF Gan in the Maldives, Cocos Islands and Perth.

 During February-March 1973, G-ANCE and G-ANCF were chartered by Trans-Australia Airlines to join an relief airlift of food and supplies to Alice Springs NT which was isolated by inland floods.

 British defence research and testing activities at Woomera, Maralinga and WRE Salisbury were wound down during the early 1970s and the frequency of the courier service reduced.
 Consequently, during 1975 the British Defence Ministry determined the need for the high security Australian courier no longer existed.
 The final service departed Adelaide Airport on 15 December 1975 when Monarch Airlines Britannia G-ANCF climbed out bound for London.

 Airlines Bristol Britannia G-ANCF at Adelaide Airport April 1972 on the